delftdata/valentine/docs/metrics.md

 ]
 ```

-Use `ColumnPair` ground truth when you're matching more than two tables, or
+Use [`ColumnPair`](api.md#columnpair) ground truth when you're matching
-when source and target tables share column names — without table info the
+more than two tables, or when source and target tables share column
-metric code can't tell which match is which.
+names — without table info the metric code can't tell which match is
+which.

 ## Built-in metrics

-Valentine ships five metrics, all living in `valentine.metrics`:
+Valentine ships five metrics, all in `valentine.metrics`:

 ```python
 from valentine.metrics import (